Blog

 Q. Is the ‘Cared for Cows’ standard third-party certified?

-Our Fonterra ’Cared for Cows’ Standard is third party certified by AsureQuality, an independent Conformity Assessment Body (CAB).
-AsureQuality is accredited by the Joint Accreditation Scheme for Australia and New Zealand (JAS-ANZ) to certify against this standard.
+Our New Zealand milk is third-party certified against our ’Cared for Cows’ Standard annually by AsureQuality, an independent Conformity Assessment Body (CAB).
+AsureQuality is accredited by the Joint Accreditation System for Australia and New Zealand (JASANZ) to certify against this standard.

 Expert